olivemckenzie2003/Book-Shop-JavaScript/README.md

-# Book-Shop-JavaScript
+# Book-List-JavaScript
-Array of objects book list displayed in HTML using the DOM and JavaScript
+ Array of Object Book List displayed in HTML using DOM and JavaScript